apache/doris-website/docs/table-design/data-partitioning/data-distribution.md

 ### Node Types

-A Doris cluster consists of two types of nodes:
+The Doris cluster consists of the following two types of nodes:

-- **FE Nodes (Frontend)**: Manage cluster metadata (e.g., tables, tablets) and handle SQL parsing and execution planning.
+- **FE Node (Frontend)**: Manages cluster metadata (such as tables and shards) and is responsible for SQL parsing and execution planning.
-- **BE Nodes (Backend)**: Store data and execute computational tasks.
-After processing, BE nodes send the results back to FE nodes, which aggregate and return the final output to the user.
+- **BE Node (Backend)**: Stores data and is responsible for executing computation tasks.
+The results from BE are summarized and returned to FE, which then returns them to the user.

-### Data Tablets
+### Data Shards (Tablet)

-The data stored on BE nodes is organized into multiple **data tablets**, which are the smallest units of data management and the fundamental building blocks for data movement and replication.
+The data shards stored by BE nodes are the smallest unit of data management in Doris and the basic unit for data movement and replication.

 ---

 ## Partitioning Strategy

-Partitioning is the first layer of logical data organization that divides a table into smaller subsets.
-Doris offers the following **partition types** and **partition modes**:
+Partitioning is the first layer of logical division for data organization, used to divide the data in the table into smaller subsets.
+Doris provides the following two types of **partitioning** and three **partitioning modes**:

 ### Partition Types

-- **Range Partition**: Maps rows to partitions based on a range of values in the partition column.
+- **Range Partitioning**: Allocates data rows to corresponding partitions based on the value range of the partitioning column.
-- **List Partition**: Maps rows to partitions based on specific values in the partition column.
+- **List Partitioning**: Allocates data rows to corresponding partitions based on specific values of the partitioning column.

-### Partition Modes
+### Partitioning Modes

-- **Manual Partitioning**: Users manually define partitions when creating a table or by using `ALTER` statements to add partitions.
+- **Manual Partitioning**: Users manually create partitions (e.g., specified during table creation or added via `ALTER` statements).
-- **Dynamic Partitioning**: The system creates partitions based on a time-based schedule, but it does not automatically create partitions during data ingestion.
+- **Dynamic Partitioning**: The system automatically creates partitions based on time scheduling rules, but does not create partitions on demand when writing data.
-- **Automatic Partitioning**: The system automatically creates partitions on demand during data ingestion.
+- **Automatic Partitioning**: The system automatically creates corresponding partitions as needed during data writing, with caution to avoid generating too many partitions with dirty data.

 ---

 ## Bucketing Strategy

-Bucketing is the second layer of logical data organization, which divides rows within a partition into smaller subsets.
-Doris supports the following bucketing methods:
+Bucketing is the second layer of logical division for data organization, used to further divide data rows into smaller units within partitions.
+Doris supports the following two bucketing methods:

-- **Hash Bucketing**: Distributes rows across tablets by calculating the `crc32` hash of bucket column values and taking the modulo of the bucket count to ensure even distribution.
+- **Hash Bucketing**: Distributes data rows evenly across shards by calculating the `crc32` hash value of the bucketing column and taking the modulus of the number of buckets.
-- **Random Bucketing**: Randomly assigns rows to tablets, ideal for small-scale data ingestion (e.g., using `load_to_single_tablet` for optimization).
+- **Random Bucketing**: Randomly assigns data rows to shards.
+When using Random bucketing, the `load_to_single_tablet` option can be used to optimize the quick writing of small-scale data.

 ---